giacomodecolle/CCO-design-patterns/design-patterns/new-patterns/information/Document_Field_Documentation.md

 ## Compentency Questions
 What document is this document field a part of?

-What is the name on this document field?
+What is the content on this document field?

 How many document fields are in the document?